8bitbuddhist/PixelMaestro/gui/README.md

 TODO

 ### Saving and Loading Configurations
-You can save the current Maestro configuration to a file by clicking *File* > *Save Maestro*.
-Enter a filename with the `.pmc` (PixelMaestro Cue) extension and click Save.
-This creates a file with a set of Cues stored on each line.
-You can use this file to restore your configuration at a later time or on another device by using the `CueController::run()` methods.
+You can save the current Maestro configuration to a file by clicking *File* > *Save Maestro...*.
+Likewise, you can open a Maestro configuration using *File* > *Open Maestro...*.
+This file works on any device running PixelMaestro.
+For more information, see the [Cue documentation](../docs/cue.md).

-**Note**: Saving and loading is a WIP feature.
-Not all settings will be saved, and loading is not currently available.